 - Enter the bullring that Hemingway made famous

 Though bullfighting isn’t everybody’s cup of tea, Ronda would not be the same without this historical edifice with its glamorous past.
 Inaugurated in 1785, Ronda’s Plaza de Toros is one of the oldest and certainly most beautiful in Spain, in addition to being the world’s oldest arena specifically made for equestrian displays and bullfights.
 The site houses one of Europe’s most prestigious riding schools – the Real Maestranza de Caballería de Ronda, dating back to 1571 (two years after the founding of the Vienna Spanish Riding School).
 Ronda’s Plaza de Toros is where the legendary Romero family started modern bullfighting in the 18th Century.
-Frequented by Spanish royalty and movie stars, it was also favoured by Orson Wells and Ernest Hemingway.
+Frequented by Spanish royalty and movie stars, it was also favoured by Orson Welles and Ernest Hemingway.

 Museum entrance including stables, Tauromachy Museum and Royal Harness Collection: 8 €